-Rarotonga is one of the stopping-off points on the USA — Australasia route, and is easily accessible from Hawaii, New Zealand, Fiji and Tahiti.
+Rarotonga is one of the stopping-off points on the USA — Australasia route and is easily accessible from Hawaii, New Zealand, Fiji, and Tahiti.
 If you are flying across the Pacific with Air New Zealand, you can normally choose a stopover here without increasing the price of your ticket.
 Air New Zealand (USA) Tel: 310-648-7000.

 Getting around Raratonga by bus is pretty easy.
 The island is round, with a single tarmac road ringing it and a secondary, parallel road about 500 yards inland, so exploring by bus is a no-brainer: one bus goes clockwise, the other counterclockwise.
 And should you manage by a feat of idiocy to get the wrong one, who cares?

-Cycling along bone-shaker roads, dodging dogs and chickens and stopping for chats with the gently reserved, laid-back locals is brilliant fun in itself.
+Cycling along bone-shaker roads, dodging dogs and chickens, and stopping for chats with the gently reserved, laid-back locals is brilliant fun in itself.
 It takes three hours to circle the island at a very leisurely pace, and it’s a great way to get into the villages.
-Bikes are available just about everywhere, and they cost from US$2.50 per day.
+Bikes are available just about everywhere, and they cost from US$16.00 per day.
 Try and get a mountain bike, as the inland road is painfully potholed!
+Bike Rentals in Rarotonga

 To and From Other Islands